 Satna is a quaint city situated in the state of Madhya Pradesh.
-It holds in its bossom the glorious past of ancient India and is a treasure trove of religious and mythological memoirs.
+It holds in its bosom the glorious past of ancient India and is a treasure trove of religious and mythological memoirs.

 Attractions in Satna district include a mix of religious and ancient culture.
-Among the religious destinations, Chitrakoot Dham and Maihar are very important while others include the Sai Baba Mandir in Dhawari, Sharadha Devi Temple, Venkatesh Temple.
+Amongst the religious destinations, Chitrakoot Dham and Maihar are very important while others include the Sai Baba Mandir in Dhawari, Sharada Devi Temple and Venkatesh Temple.

 Other attractions include the Madhavgarh Fort, Gidhakoot and Jagat Dev Talab.
 While in Satna, one must not miss out on eating the locally famous poha-jalebi, lotan ki mungaudi and dahi vada.